 - Zerodha: Offers phone, email, live chat, and a community forum, with 22 branches for offline support.
 Phone number 08047181888 from Monday to Friday from 8.30 am to 5.30 pm occasionally faces delays during peak hours.

 - ICICI Direct: Offers phone, email, and dedicated relationship management services, with 154 branches.
-Toll-free number 1860 123 1122, email [email protected].
-It is praised for its advisory but criticized for platform slowdowns.
+Toll-free number 1860 123 1122, email [email protected] it is praised for its advisory but criticized for platform slowdowns.

 - User base: Zerodha has 12.8 million active clients, while ICICI Direct serves 9.6 million, reflecting Zerodha’s wider reach.